Join now

 Options to handle all kinds of paperwork online are limited (42% negative ratings vs. 22% globally), with Italy seeing little improvement in terms of Digital Life (44th).
 At least housing costs are no worse than average (46% negative ratings vs. 47% globally).
 However, finding housing is no easy thing: less than three in ten expats (29%) rate this factor positively (vs. 45% globally).

-Learning the language poses no major challenges according to expats (48% positive ratings vs. 38% globally); but it is also desperately needed.
+Learning the language poses no major challenges according to expats (48% positive ratings vs. 38% globally); but it's also desperately needed.
 Three in five respondents (60%) agree it’s difficult to live in Italy without local language skills (vs. 33% globally).
 It’s a good thing then that 63% — and not counting those for whom it’s their mother tongue — speak it at least fairly well (vs. 49% globally).

 Hitting the Language Barrier in Türkiye (51st)

-Türkiye not only lands in the bottom 3 of the Expat Essentials Index (51st out of 53), it’s also the second-worst country for expats in general (52nd).
+Türkiye not only lands in the bottom 3 of the Expat Essentials Index (51st out of 53), it’s also the second-worst performing country for expats in general (52nd).

 Unlike Germany and Italy, Türkiye doesn’t place last for any specific area of the index.
 Rather, expats give Türkiye negative reviews nearly across the board.
 Digital topics like the availability of high-speed internet (47th) and unrestricted access of online services (49th) continue to be an issue.
-And while Türkiye at least ranks mid-way regarding the online availability of administrative services (25th), dealing with the local bureaucracy in general is not easy (45th).
+And while Türkiye at least ranks mid-way regarding the online availability of administrative services (25th), dealing with the local bureaucracy in general isn't easy (45th).

 “Sometimes it seems like protocols and procedures are far more important than people.” – Dutch expat